aardappel/treesheets/README.txt

 =========
 Note that YOU are responsible to know how to use compilers and C++, the hints below are all the help I will give you:

+All Platforms:
+- TreeSheets requires wxWidgets 3.0.0 or better.
+  Bleeding edge from https://github.com/wxWidgets/wxWidgets.git may be better than the last public release.

 Windows:
-- Download the most recent wxWidgets 3.0.0 or better and place it in the treesheets folder named "wxwidgets294" (parallel to "src").
+- Make sure your wxWidgets folder sits parallel to the src folder, that way the TreeSheets project will pick it up without further modifications
+- (if from git): copy include\wx\msw\setup0.h to include\wx\msw\setup.h
-- Inside wxwidgets294/build/msw, open wx_vc9.sln with Visual Studio 2010
+- Inside wxWidgets/build/msw, open wx_vc10.sln with Visual Studio 2010
-  (not 2008, the default)
 - Select all projects in the solution explorer, and go to properties:
   Set configuration to debug,   and C/C++ -> Code Generation -> Runtime library to Multithreaded Debug
   Set configuration to release, and C/C++ -> Code Generation -> Runtime library to Multithreaded
 - build solution in both debug and release
+  (if fails, may have to build again)
 - close the wxWidgets sln
 - "treesheets" contains the Visual Studio 2010 files for treesheets, open the .sln.
   If you've done the above correctly, TreeSheets will now compile and pick up